 Is a Physician an Independent Contractor?

-A physician can be an independent contractor or an employee depending on the contract they signed when starting their job.
+A physician can be an independent contractor or an employee depending on the contract agreement they signed when starting their job.

 Employment Contract Agreement vs Independent Contractor Agreement

 An employment contract offers benefits such as life insurance, health insurance, disability insurance, paid time off, retirement plans, and Continuing Medical Education (CME) reimbursement.
 In contrast, an independent contractor agreement doesn’t offer any company benefits.
-However, you may be eligible for a higher salary and higher compensation factor for relative value units (RVU).
+However, you may be eligible for a higher salary and compensation factor for relative value units (RVU).

 What to Look Out for When Signing an Independent Contractor Agreement